GIimmer/GIimmer.github.io/projects/angular-opinionated-popout-window/README.md

 And add it to your App Module
 ```
-import { PopoutWindowModule } from 'angular-popout-window';
+import { PopoutWindowModule } from 'angular-opinionated-popout-window';

 @NgModule({
   imports: [